gradle/gradle/design-docs/tooling-api-improvements.md

 This specification defines a number of improvements to the tooling API.

+Stories relating specifically to usability from the IDE should go in the `ide-integration.md` spec.

 # Use cases

 ## Tooling can be developed for Gradle plugins